Mytk0/ErebosC2/README.md

 # Erebos C2
-A (work in progress) custom command and control framework built for authorized penetration testing and red team operations.
+A simple C2 framework built from scratch as a personal research project, exploring implant development, evasion techniques, and C2 architecture.

 ## Architecture
 - **Beacon** - C implant using WinINet for HTTPS communication